Amusement arcade: 1970s and 1980s

 Video game arcades began to gain momentum in the late 1970s with games such as Space Invaders (1978) and Galaxian (1979) and became widespread in 1980 with Pac-Man, Centipede and others.
 The central processing unit in these games allowed for more complexity than earlier discrete-circuitry games such as Atari's Pong (1972).

 During the late 1970s video-arcade game technology had become sophisticated enough to offer good-quality graphics and sounds, but it remained fairly basic (realistic images and full motion video were not yet available, and only a few games used spoken voice) and so the success of a game had to rely on simple and fun gameplay.
 This emphasis on the gameplay explains why many of these games continue to be enjoyed today, despite the progress made by modern computing technology.

 The golden age of arcade video games in the 1980s became a peak era of video arcade game popularity, innovation, and earnings.
 Color arcade games became more prevalent and video arcades themselves started appearing outside their traditional bowling-alley and bar locales.
 Designers experimented with a wide variety of game genres, while developers still had to work within strict limits of available processor-power and memory.
 The era saw the rapid spread of video arcades across North America, Western Europe and Japan.
-The number of video-game arcades in North America, for example, more than doubled between 1980 and 1982, reaching a peak of 13,000 video game arcades across the region (compared to 4,000 today).
-Beginning with Space Invaders, video arcade games also started to appear in supermarkets, restaurants, liquor stores, gas stations and many other retail establishments looking for extra income.
+The number of video-game arcades in North America, for example, more than doubled between 1980 and 1982, reaching a peak of 13,000 video game arcades across the region (compared to 4,000 in 1998).
+Beginning with Space Invaders, video arcade games also started to appear in supermarkets, restaurants, liquor stores, filling stations and many other retail establishments looking for extra income.
 This boom came to an end in the mid-1980s, in what has been referred to as "the great coin-op video crash of 1983".

 On November 30, 1982, Jerry Parker, the Mayor of Ottumwa, Iowa, declared his city the "Video Game Capital of the World".
 This initiative resulted in many firsts in video game history.
 Playing a central role in arcade history, Ottumwa saw the birth of the Twin Galaxies Intergalactic Scoreboard and the U.S. National Video Game Team, two organizations that still exist today.
 Other firsts that happened in the Video Game Capital of the World included: